zk-phi/phi-components/src/components/inputs/Option/index.md

 # Option

-Visually the same as Checkbox, but receives multiple selections.
+Visually the same as `Checkbox` component, but supports multiple selections.

 ## Examples